-This extensive analysis resulted in a list of “select” stocks which exhibited repetitive price patterns at certain times of the year.
+This extensive analysis resulted in a list of “select” stocks that exhibited repetitive price patterns at certain times of the year.

 In particular, we analyzed NYSE and NASDAQ stocks and ETF’s for price patterns within 7 day, 14 day and 30 day periods.

 The 7 day period was selected to make use of opportunities offered by stocks with weekly options.